 Consecutive 3D elements in a Composition form a 3D Scene.
-The output image of those consecutive 3D elements is a render of the Scene through a camera.
-The chosen camera is the most top active Camera Layer in the Layer Stack.
+The output image of those consecutive 3D elements is a render of the scene through a camera.
+The camera chosen is the topmost active Camera layer in the Layer Stack.

-This means that the visibility of consecutive 3D elements are now driven by their depth in the Scene and not by their position in the Layer Stack.
+This means that the visibility of consecutive 3D elements is now driven by their depth in the scene and not by their position in the Layer Stack.

-When switching the Composition to 3D Mode, all the 3D elements (consecutive or not) of the Composition will be merged in one unique Scene.
-However, this is only to help globally position all 3D elements, and is not a real representation of the Composition render in 2D Mode.
-An element who may seems in front in 3D Mode can still be hidden in the Composition render!
+When switching the Composition to 3D Mode, all 3D composition elements (consecutive or not) will be merged into one unique scene.
+However, this is only to help position all 3D elements overall, and is not a real representation of the Composition render in 2D Mode.
+An element that may seem in front in 3D Mode can still be hidden in the Composition render!

-In the example below, a 2D Layer (Circle) is between 2 3D Asset Layer (Sphere3D and Cube3D).
-Even if the Sphere is behind the Cube in the 3D Mode, it still appears in front in the 2D Composition render.
+In the example below, a 2D Layer (Circle) is between two 3D Asset Layers (Sphere3D and Cube3D).
+Even if the Sphere is behind the Cube in 3D Mode, it still appears in front in the 2D Composition render.

 This is due to Sphere3D and Cube3D not being consecutive 3D elements.
 The order of action in the Layer Stack is:

 - Render of the Cube3D Scene (which only contains the cube) into an image.